 CCP Mode Timer Resource

-Capture Timor1 Timor3 or Timor5
+Capture Timer1, Timer3 or Timer5

-Compare Timer1, Timer3 or Timer5
+Compare Timeri, Timers or Timers

 PWM Timer2, Timer4 or Timer6

 The assignment of a particular timer to a module is determined by the timer to CCP enable bits in the CCPTMRS register.
 All of the modules may be active at once and may share the same timer resource if they are configured to operate in the same mode (Capture/Compare or PWM) at the same time.